apk-coding-projects/fund-transfer-service/README.md

 cp .env.example .env
 ```

-Navigate to [Exchangerate.host](https://exchangerate.host/) and register.
+In browser open [Exchangerate.host](https://exchangerate.host/) and register.
 Then you can get your API key from dashboard.

 3. Copy the key, open .env file and assign the key value to `EXCHANGERATE_API_KEY` variable in .env file